 Below are a number of Arduino resources that may be useful if you want to dive into writing or modifying code for your RFzero.
-If you only want to load and use one of the example programs, e.g. for operating a beacon, you don’t need to know anything about Arduino or writing code.
+If you only want to load and use the example programs, e.g. for operating a beacon, you don’t need to know anything about Arduino or writing code.

 The Arduino homepage

 The Arduino forum and the Arduino Zero forum, keep in mind that the RFzero is by and large an Arduino Zero with GPS and RF.
-Thus, if you are looking for something that is very Arduino related it might be an idea to see if someone has solved it for the Arduino Zero.
+Thus, if you are looking for something that is very Arduino related it might be an idea to see if someone else has solved it for the Arduino Zero.

 The Programming Electronics Academy Arduino Course for Absolute Beginners